 |

 Storm Observing.
-I’ve been actively documenting severe storms since 1996.
-Driving thousands of miles each year across the Great Plains, my appreciation for well-organized convective weather continues to mature.
-I’ve been fortunate to observe over one hundred tornadoes throughout fourteen states and several landfalling hurricanes across the southern USA.
-Visual examination of tornado behavior within its environment, along with storm structure and large hail stones, serve as strong interests while in the field.
-When noteworthy severe weather is encountered, I forward detailed real-time reports via Spotter Network to the local NWS forecast office.
-I attempt to document every significant and photogenic phenomena observed during any storm endeavor.
-Over the first ten years, many methods were used to capture storm images including VHS, 8mm video, digital video, print film, and slide film.
-My current efforts are fully concentrated in the photography realm, utilizing digital still photography.
-My entire chasing experience is priceless, driving along spectacular uninhabited land while on the visual forefront of comprehending atmospheric processes.
+I’ve been actively documenting severe storms with a camera since 1996.
+Driving thousands of miles each year across the Great Plains, my experiences increase my appreciation and understanding of the complex atmospheric processes governing organized convective weather.
+I’ve been fortunate to observe hundreds of tornadoes throughout fourteen states, and even several landfalling hurricanes across the south.
+I enjoy mixing science and art while in the field; taking visual and physical observations and later incorporating them into an operational setting, and participating in storm and landscape photography.
+I attempt to document most significant and photogenic phenomena observed during a storm encounter.
+Over the first ten years, I worked with several media formats such as VHS, 8mm video, digital video, print film, and slide film.
+My current efforts are fully concentrated in the digital photography realm.
+Thanks for taking the time to browse my collection of photos, yearly summaries, and research projects.
 Professional.
-2007-present: Meteorologist - General Forecaster, National Weather Service, Topeka, Kansas.
-2005-2007: Meteorologist - Meteorological Intern, National Weather Service, Goodland, Kansas.
-2005: Meteorologist - Meteorological Technician, Baron Services Inc., Huntsville, Alabama.
-2001-2005: Meteorologist/Student - On-Air Meteorologist, KEDM-FM Monroe, Monroe, Louisiana.
+2013-present: Senior Forecaster, National Weather Service, Kansas City, Missouri.
+2007-2013: General Forecaster, National Weather Service, Topeka, Kansas.
+2005-2007: Meteorological Intern, National Weather Service, Goodland, Kansas.
+2005: Meteorological Technician, Baron Services Inc., Huntsville, Alabama.
+2001-2005: On-Air Meteorologist, KEDM-FM Monroe, Monroe, Louisiana.
 Research.
-I’ve been involved with several research efforts over the past several years, presenting material at various regional and national meteorological conferences.
 A comprehensive listing of papers I've authored or co-authored can be obtained here.
 Academics.
 Bachelor of Science, Atmospheric Sciences, University of Louisiana at Monroe, 2005.
 Outstanding Accomplishment, ULM College of Arts and Sciences Award Convocation: 2003, 2005 Outstanding Research in Atmospheric Sciences, ULM Department of Geosciences: 2005 Sigma Gamma Epsilon, National Honor Society in Earth Sciences |